-Three regional ecosystems have been mapped for this park, one of which has of concern biodiversity status, Table 1.
+The park protects five regional ecosystems, one of which has endangered biodiversity status and two have of concern status, Table 1.

 Species of conservation significance

 There are currently no records of species of conservation significance on Queensland Government wildlife databases for this park.